percona/postgresql-docs/docs/telemetry.md

 `percona_pg_telemetry` is an extension to collect telemetry data in PostgreSQL.
 It is added to Percona Distribution for PostgreSQL and is automatically loaded when you install a PostgreSQL server.

 `percona_pg_telemetry` collects metrics from the database instance daily to the Metrics File.
 It creates a new Metrics File for each collection.
+You can find the Metrics File in its [location](#location) to inspect what data is collected.

 Before generating a new file, the `percona_pg_telemetry` deletes the Metrics Files that are older than seven days.
 This process ensures that only the most recent week's data is maintained.

 The `percona_pg_telemetry` extension creates a file in the local file system using a timestamp and a randomly generated token as the name with a `.json` extension.